Why do companies sell white dishes?

 I may have to revert my family away from the use of cutlery and back to licking the bowls with their faces.

-No worries though – there is a way to clean off these scuff marks without damaging your dishes….
+No worries though – there is a way to remove marks from dishes without damaging them….

 DON’T use harsh abrasives,